Configure the Server SSL Certificates

 Converting PFX to PEM

-To convert a PFX to a PEM file that will contain both the public and private keys:
+To convert a PFX to a PEM file that will contain the private, public, and certificate authority public keys:

 openssl pkcs12 -in filename.pfx -out cert.pem -nodes